 I believe the American Concertone 60 series (Concertone Electronics and Teac transports) evolved into the Concertone 505K, seen in this 1961 ad (right) with the model TR-100.
 The specs and design of the Concertone 505K and the Teac 505 are identical.

 The earliest Teac reel to reel tape recorder in our collection is the 1956 Teac TD-102 reel to reel tape recorder.
-Next is the 1960 Teac 505R reel to reel tape recorder.
+Next is the 1959 Teac TD-105/TD7520/R-111& R-11.
+In 1960 the Teac 505R reel to reel tape recorder was released.
 An identical unit was built by Teac and labelled with the Concertone brand, which is also labeled the 505K.
 We have that unit in our collection as well (above right with the Teac 505 tape recorder).

 In January 1961 the Corporate headquarters moved to the present site at 1-47 Ochiai, Tama-shi, Tokyo 206-8530, Japan.

 In My 1961 a licensing agreement is concluded with IBM.
 First production in Japan of magnetic tape memory systems.